 Hospital charges are determined by a number of factors including insurance type, discounts, services and the hospital.

-If you are insured your cost can differ based on the type of insurance you have whether it is purchased directly through you or through your employer.
-Government sponsored insurance such as Medicare or Medicaid will also cause a difference in billing.
-If you are insured you will be charged the same price for the same service as an uninsured patient.
-If you are insured your insurance company with negotiate discounts with the hospital on your behalf.
+If you are insured, your cost can differ based on the type of insurance you have both for policies purchased directly by you and those purchased through your employer.
+Government-sponsored insurance such as Medicare or Medicaid will also cause a difference in billing.
+If you are insured, you will be charged the same price for the same service as an uninsured patient.
+If you are insured, your insurance company with negotiate discounts with the hospital on your behalf.

 Each patient’s cost will vary due to differences in a patient’s hospital stay and medical needs.
-Some examples of patient differences which affect cost are:
+Some examples of patient differences which affect costs are:

 Each hospital will have varying charges based on a number of factors.

-Physician charges, including those of surgeons, anesthesiologists and radiologist, are normally not included in hospital charges.
+Physician charges, including those of surgeons, anesthesiologists and radiologists, are normally not included in hospital charges.
 These fees will be billed separately.

 Each hospital’s technological equipment used for services varies and can affect costs.
 Newer technology may make costs higher.

-A hospitals range and frequency of services offered can affect costs.
+A hospital's range and frequency of services can affect costs.
 A hospital which specializes in a certain service may charge more for those services.
 If a service is not frequently done, it may cost more to render.
-Some hospitals do not have a full range of services and patients will be transferred to a secondary care facility for treatment.
+Some hospitals do not have a full range of services, and patients will be transferred to a secondary care facility for treatment.

 Hospitals differ in their approach to pricing based on operational costs.
-Some hospitals spread costs across all patients whereas some hospitals base pricing on specific services.
-Some services may cause the hospital to lose money so they will make it up by charging more for other services.
+Some hospitals spread costs across all patients whereas other hospitals base pricing on specific services.
+Some services may cause the hospital to lose money, so it may make up for it by charging more for other services.
 Any of these situations can result in different charges among hospitals.

 Each hospital’s debt and depreciation will be different which will affect costs to patients.
 A hospital with a large amount of debt, a new building or major renovation may have higher charges than a hospital not facing those expenses.
-Hospital leadership decisions may affect charges in various way.
+Hospital leadership decisions also may affect charges in various ways.